ACCESS-NRI/esm1.6-scripts/adjust_restart_for_new_land_cover/README.md

 * ```-i/--input```: NetCDF representation of UM restart to map onto a new vegetation distribution.
 * ```-o/--output```: Name to write the generated NetCDF file to.
 * ```-m/--vegetation_map```: NetCDF containing the new vegetation distribution.
 The vegetation distribution is expected to be in the ```"fraction"``` variable, and have dimensions of ```(time, veg, lat, lon)```.
+* ```-t/--time-index```: Which time index in the provided vegetation map to use.
+Defaults to 0.
+If a value greater than 0 is supplied, the previous year fractions will be placed in the associated restart field for previous year fractions (for the purpose of land use change).
 * ```--fill-all```: If specified, all the land tiles are filled with physically meaningful values, as opposed to only the active tiles.
 * ```-c/--config```: Configuration file describing the remapping process.